 Recently, Healthcare organizations around the globe have reported having been affected by “ransomware” software – a type of malware that prevents access to one’s own data until a “ransom” is paid to the perpetrators through untraceable online channels.
 If a system becomes compromised, your organization’s options would be to either pay the “ransom” fees online, as the perpetrators demand, or reinstall the entire system and restore all data files from backup.
-If no back up has been created, you’ll likely loose all of your data.
+If no back up has been created, you’ll likely lose all of your data.

 This type of malware is nothing new.
 It typically gets into a system when a user is tricked into opening an email containing the malware or an internet link to the malware which then allows for infectious access to your sensitive data.